lm-sys/lm-sys.github.io/blog/2024-06-24-multimodal.md

 This multi-modal leaderboard is computed from only the battles which contain an image, and in Figure 1 we compare the ranks of the models in the language arena VS the vision arena.
 We see that the multimodal leaderboard ranking aligns closely with the LLM leaderboard, but with a few interesting differences.
-Our overall finds are summarized below:
+Our overall findings are summarized below:
-* GPT-4o and Claude 3.5 achieve notably higher performance compared to Gemini 1.5 Pro and GPT-4 turbo.
+1. GPT-4o and Claude 3.5 achieve notably higher performance compared to Gemini 1.5 Pro and GPT-4 turbo.
 This gap is much more apparent in the vision arena compared to the language arena.
-* While Claude 3 Opus achieves significantly higher performance than Gemini 1.5 flash on the LLM leaderboard but on the multimodal leaderboard they have similar performance
+2. While Claude 3 Opus achieves significantly higher performance than Gemini 1.5 flash on the LLM leaderboard but on the multimodal leaderboard they have similar performance
-* Llava-v1.6-34b, one of the best open-source VLMs achieves slightly higher performance than claude-3-haiku.
+3. Llava-v1.6-34b, one of the best open-source VLMs achieves slightly higher performance than claude-3-haiku.

 <div class="container">
     <p style="color:gray; text-align: center;">Figure 1.
 Comparison of the model ranks in the language arena and the vision arena.</p>